PadmanabhanAshwin/GeneticAlgo_Knapsack/README.md

                         population.pop(presentindex)
                         population1.pop(presentindex)

-A mutation and crossover probability (or rate) is user assigned at the beginning of the run.
+A mutation and crossover probability (or rate) is *a priori* assigned.
 Crossover does a 1-pt crossover to produce the genotype of the child.
 Once crossover is done, Mutation flips the value of a genotype position to it's compliment.
 Also please note that (following line 12) once children has been created they are appended